Frege/frege/README.md

 pairsOf xs = zip xs (tail xs)
 head [ x | (x,y) <- pairsOf cosines, x == y]
 ```
-After execution it should show you the value
+After execution, it should show you the value

      0.7390851332151607

-The code is most likely incomprehensible for a Frege/Haskell newcomer at first but it becomes
+The code is most likely incomprehensible for a Frege/Haskell newcomer at first, but it becomes
 less intimidating once you know the parts.
 With a bit of experience, you may even find it
 clear and obvious.
 * Again, we have a list comprehension.
-We get a list of `x` values but we only need the first element, the `head`.
+We get a list of `x` values, but we only need the first element, the `head`.
 * The `x` comes from an `(x,y)` pair where `x == y`.
 * The `(x,y)` pair is drawn from a list of pairs of cosine values.
 * The `cosines` are an _infinite_ list of values that starts with `1.0` and then `iterate`s to `cos(1.0)`, `cos(cos(1.0))`, `cos(cos(cos(1.0)))`, and so forth.